 There are numerous access points along the Smith Dorrien Road to get to the High Rockies Trail.
 The closest one to Canmore is the Goat Creek Trailhead and parking lot, 5.6 km up from the Canmore Nordic Centre along Highway 742 (a dirt road).

 Don’t expect any services along the trail and be bear aware when you’re hiking.
 Plan on an out and back hike unless you’ve arranged a car shuttle.

 Mount Yamnuska is the first notable mountain you see when driving east from Calgary towards the mountains.
 So while not in Canmore proper, the trailhead is just 25 minutes from the town.

-This is a hike that can be quite challenging for many people and one I wouldn’t recommend if you loathe any exposure or scrambling.
+This is one of the Canmore hikes that can be quite challenging for many people and one I wouldn’t recommend if you loathe any exposure or scrambling.
+People have died on this hike!
 There are three parts to it that can be hard for some – getting through the chimney, loads of scree and a short chain section that isn’t as bad as it sounds.

-The 11 kilometre hike gains 900 metres and save for a few short sections it’s nothing but up.
+The 11 km hike gains 900 m and save for a few short sections it’s nothing but up.
 Take short gaiters for the descent as there’s one heck of a lot of scree to contend with.
 (Note the scree slopes in the photo below you’ll be descending.)

 Boutique Hotel: The Malcolm Hotel near downtown Canmore is a four star hotel with an outdoor heated pool.
 It opened in 2019.